History of Tommy Edman in Timeline

 In 2021, Tommy Edman won a Gold Glove Award as the National League's top defensive second baseman while playing for the St. Louis Cardinals.

-June 11, 2022: First Career Walk-Off Home Run
+2022: Move to Shortstop and Walk-Off Home Run

 January 13, 2023: Contract Agreement with Cardinals

-On January 13, 2023, Tommy Edman agreed to a one-year, $4.2 million contract with the St. Louis Cardinals, thus avoiding salary arbitration.
+On January 13, 2023, Tommy Edman agreed to a one-year, $4.2 million contract with the St. Louis Cardinals, avoiding salary arbitration.

-2023: Plays for South Korea in World Baseball Classic
+2023: World Baseball Classic

-January 22, 2024: Contract Extension with Cardinals
+January 22, 2024: Two-Year Deal with Cardinals and Injury

-July 29, 2024: Traded to Los Angeles Dodgers
+July 29, 2024: Trade to Los Angeles Dodgers

 On July 29, 2024, Tommy Edman was traded by the St. Louis Cardinals to the Los Angeles Dodgers in a three-team deal.